-Acrobat XI provides a 30 day grace period until activation is required.
-It might happen that the user couldn't activate in these 30 days (if the user is not connected to the internet).
-From the 16th day onward the user will be reminded on each launch that the machine needs to be connected to the internet for the product to be activated.
-After 30 days, the user will get a hard-prompt saying that the user should activate now (the machine must be connected to the internet to do this).
-After 30 days, the machine must be successfully activated before the user can continue to use the product.
+Acrobat XI provides a grace period until activation is required.
+It is possible that you couldn't activate because you were not connected to the Internet.
+After the trial period, you get a hard-prompt saying to activate now (the machine must be connected to the Internet).
+After the trial period, the machine must be successfully activated before you can continue to use the product.

-Please note the most recently installed application version will “own” the Acrobat or Reader registry entries and the .PDF file extension.
+The most recently installed application version “owns” the Acrobat or Reader registry entries and the .PDF filename extension.

-Before installing Acrobat or Reader please see the known issues sections below titled Deployment/Installation and Deployment Customization to see if any of those situations apply.
+Before installing Acrobat or Reader, see the sections below titled Deployment/Installation and Deployment Customization to see if any of those situations apply.

-Before installing you may need to delete the following folders:
+Before installing, it could be necessary to delete the following folders:

 - Close all other applications.

-- Important: You must uninstall any previous prerelease build of Acrobat XI before installing the GM build.
+- Important: Uninstall any previous prerelease build of Acrobat XI before installing the released version.

-- For users installing Acrobat on a 64 bit machine via MSI on command line, they should specify public property “IGNOREVC10RT=1” in order to continue installation if VC10 Runtime is not found on the machine, else installation will abort.
-In UI mode, a message box will be shown asking user to continue or abort the installation in case VCRT is not found.
-If installation is done via setup.exe, installation will never abort as it passes this property always while spawning Acrobat MSI.
+- For users installing Acrobat on a 64-bit machine via MSI on command line, specify public property “IGNOREVC10RT=1” to continue installation if VC10 Runtime is not found on the machine.
+Otherwise, installation stops.
+In user-interface mode, a dialog box appears, asking you to continue or stop the installation if VCRT isn't found.
+If installation is done via setup.exe, it never stops, as it passes this property always while spawning Acrobat MSI.

-- If you are not installing via MSI, then follow the instructions below for a UI-based install.
+- If you are not installing via MSI, then follow the instructions below for a user interface-based install.

 - The installer computes disc space requirements and checks for previous versions.
 If a previous version of Acrobat Pro is found, such as Acrobat X Pro, press Continue to uninstall it.

-- Change the Installation Directory (if desired), else the default directory is visible; click “Next”.
+- Change the Installation Directory (if desired), otherwise the default directory is visible.
+Click Next.

-- If there are processes running that conflict with the installation, the installer will prompt you to stop these processes before you can continue the installation.
+- If there are processes running that conflict with the installation, the installer prompts you to stop these processes before you can continue the installation.
 Close the processes and then click in the installer to continue the installation.

-During installation you select the language you want installed.
-Please be sure to select the language that you purchased.
-If you encounter a language mis-match, uninstall Acrobat and reinstall for the language that you purchased.
+During installation, you select the language you want installed.
+Be sure to select the language that you purchased.
+If you encounter a language mismatch, uninstall Acrobat and reinstall for the language that you purchased.
 The English user interface is included and you can switch to English if desired by using Edit > Preferences > Language.
-Once you change the language you must exit and re-launch Acrobat for the preference to take effect.
-If your licensing allows all languages you can add or remove languages by following these steps:
+After you change the language, exit and relaunch Acrobat for the preference to take effect.
+If your licensing allows all languages, you can add or remove languages by following these steps:

 NEW in 11.0.1 - The problem occurs after update to 11.0.1 if all of the below mentioned conditions are true:

-3. The installation of Acrobat was done via Command line and not via a UI install.
+- The installation of Acrobat was done via command line and not via a UI install.

-Result: Serial number dialog is thrown and PDF fails to get created.
+Result: Serial number dialog appears and the PDF isn't created.

-Workaround 1: Launch Acrobat for the user at least once before printing to PDF.
-This resolves the issue for this user on this machine.
+Workaround 1: Launch Acrobat at least once before printing to PDF to resolve the issue for this user on this machine.

-- Before uninstalling the build, please deactivate.
-To do this choose Help > Deactivate.
+- Before uninstalling the build, deactivate by choosing Help > Deactivate.

 - Then, uninstall the application through the “Add or Remove Programs” Control Panel (XP) or the Programs and Features Control Panel (Windows 7).